 K-map for g3 –

-The corresponding Boolean expression for gray code is-
+The corresponding Boolean expression for gray codes is-

-The corresponding binary to gray code converter digital circuit is shown below –
+The corresponding binary to gray codes converter digital circuit is shown below –

-In gray to binary converter the input is gray code and output is binary number.
+In gray to binary converter the input is gray codes and output is binary number.
 Let us we the four bits gray to binary converter.
-To design the four bits binary to gray to binary converter we first have to draw a gray code conversion table, as shown below:
+To design the four bits binary to gray to binary converter we first have to draw a gray codes conversion table, as shown below:

 |Gray Code||Binary Number|